How to use the Audiovisual Collection

 DVDs and Videocassettes

 The Audiovisual Collection includes a large amount of DVDs and some videos.
 DVDs can be viewed on any of the computers in the Student Computer Suites.
-Groups of two to six people can book and use the Group Viewing Room at the Kelburn Library to view both DVDs and VHS.
+If you wish to use AV viewing equipment (for blu ray, DVD or VHS) at Kelburn, please ask staff at Victoria Info Ihonui.
 The Architecture and Design Library has VHS and DVD players available on demand.

 All campus Libraries have headphones available for loan.